 White chili is becoming our new favorite kind of chili.
-And if tomatoes tend to give you issues white chili is a good substitute for traditional chili.
-However traditional white chili often calls for dairy such as sour cream and heavy cream, but I like to substitute these with plain coconut yogurt (I get this from special grocery stores such as Sprouts or Whole Foods) and the heavy cream I actually just omit, but if you wan to still use it you can put heavy coconut cream in its place.
+And if tomatoes tend to give you stomach issues, white chili is a good substitute for traditional chili.
+Traditional white chili often calls for dairy, such as sour cream and heavy cream, but being that I’m dairy intolerant, I like to substitute these with plain coconut yogurt (I get this from special grocery stores such as Sprouts (located in the west) or Whole Foods) and the heavy cream I actually just omit, but if you wan to still use it you can put heavy coconut cream in its place.
 My white chili recipe is a spin-off of the “Creamy White Chili Recipe,” by Taste of Home.

 - 1 pound ground turkey cooked until fully brown